infocyde/FluxSchnellWrapper/README.md

 To get a replicate auth token key, create a replicate account at replicate.com, and then follow the instruction on getting a key.

+Also note, could I capture your key?
+Yes.
+Am I?
+No.  I got 99 problems and grabbing keys for short term gain for long term consequences ain't another one I want!

 ----------------------------------------------------------
 To run locally: